-If we didn't already feel like full-fledged adults in our twenties, the big 3-0 certainly brings the weight of adulthood in full force.
-While our twenties are a time for figuring out who we are and who we want to be, our thirties are when we cultivate our best selves—moving forward with the lessons learned and habits instilled from the time prior.
-In addition to (at least) feeling wiser and more seasoned at life, we experience changes in our bodies as we grow out of our twenties and into our thirties, and the diet habits we formed before these changes hit can greatly affect our health and how we age.
+If we didn't already feel like full-fledged adults in our 20s, the big 3-0 certainly brings the weight of adulthood into focus.
+While our 20s are a time for figuring out who we are and who we want to be, our 30s are when we cultivate our best selves—moving forward with the lessons learned and habits instilled from the time prior.
+In addition to (at least) feeling wiser and more seasoned at life, we experience changes in our bodies as we grow out of our 20s and into our thirties, and the diet habits we formed before these changes hit can greatly affect our health and how we age.

 Keep scrolling to study up on the diet habits to establish before your 30th birthday.